hostile/hostile-express-sdk/README.md

 const index = new API(1, '/test', []);

 /**
- * Returns the path of the API (for example, /v1/example) */ const path = index.path;
+ * Returns the path of the API (for examples, /v1/examples) */ const path = index.path;